lucas-isenmann/gramoloss/readme.md

 *Generators* are function which return a graph (like generating a random graph with the GNP method).

-*Modifiers* are function which modify the underlying graph and which do not return anything (like removing all the leaves of a graph).
+*Mutators* are function which modify the underlying graph and which do not return anything (like removing all the leaves of a graph).

 *Representations* are structures which represent the graph with a particular geometrical point of view.
 For example planar graphs can be represented by contact of circles (unimplemented).
 An other example is to represent tournaments on a line with only the backwards which are drawn.